.. |br| raw:: html

 rauc install /update-2024-06-14.raucb

-The updated slot will be automatically marked good if the boot process were successful.
+The updated slot will be automatically marked good if the boot process was successful.

 .. _partitioning: